When a financial services company wanted more from their data

 How analytics helped

-The model created has helped the member firm client understand the roadmap to information governance, based on their current and future needs.
-The IM model will align with the new application architecture and it is highly reusable as their data and business expands.
+The model created has helped the client understand the roadmap to information governance, based on their current and future needs.
+The IM model will align with the client’s new application architecture and it is highly reusable as their data and business expands.

-The majority of the data used was for analysis and reporting and a follow on project has been proposed to use some of the information for predictive and future purposes.
+The majority of the data used was for analysis and reporting and a follow on project has been proposed to the bank to use some of the information for predictive and future purposes.